-In 2014, the Equal Employment Opportunity Commission (EEOC) ordered an Arizona school district to pay $138,000 in settlement fees after the commission discovered age discrimination occurring.
-Lawsuits like this are becoming more common, as the median age of the workforce is now 41.9 years old as of 2012 and will continue to increase.
+In 2017, a former Indiana teacher received a $30,000 settlement after he filed a complaint under the Age Discrimination and Employment Act (ADEA).
+Lawsuits like this are becoming more common, as the median age of the workforce is now 41.9 years old as of 2016 and is expected to continue to increase.

 - An employee can never be fired due to age.